-We stock Ultra Bond and 3M brands of Pressure Sensitive Veneer.
+We stock Ultra Bond Pressure Sensitive Veneer.
+If 3M is preferred, it can be special ordered.

 All surfaces require preparation before applying any peel and stick veneer.
 For surfaces that have already been finished, lightly scuff the existing finish with a medium (120 grit) sandpaper.
 Remove all sanding dust and particles with tack cloth or wipe entire surface with a clean cloth and denatured alcohol or other suitable cleaning solvent as the surface must be thoroughly clean and dried.
 When applying veneer over plywood, real wood or any other porous substrate it is best to seal the surface first with shellac, varnish, polyurethane or any sealer.
 Allow 24 hours for sealer to dry then continue with veneer application.